 Day 5: Newquay > Looe

-Where to stay in Looe: Schooner Point Guest House is bed and breakfast set on the hillside in West Looe, with views along the estuary.
+Where to stay in Looe: Schooner Point Guest House* is a bed and breakfast on the hillside in West Looe, with views along the estuary.
 There are four en-suite bedrooms, with refillable toiletries to reduce plastic waste, and a full Cornish breakfast is included.

 Day 6: Looe > Plymouth

-It’s also home to the Plymouth Gin Distillery, England’s oldest operating gin distillery where you can take a tour and tasting.
+It’s also home to the Plymouth Gin Distillery, England’s oldest operating gin distillery where you can take a tour.
 Then finish the day in Royal William Yard, a former victualling yard which supplied food and drink to navy vessels and is now full of bars and restaurants.